BeyzaaKo/flutter_booklib/README.md

 ## Features

-- User profile with Saved and Favourites lists.
+- User profile with "Saved" and "Favourites" lists.
 - Discover page with popular books.
-- All book listings by genres.
+- All book listed by genres.
 - Author and book reviews and ratings.